evanx/redex/docs/redisRouting.md

 ```
 where we throw an exception to reject the message.
 This is equivalent to the promise being rejected.

-Otherwise we invoke the `redix.processMessage` utility function to forward the message to the next processor in the `route,` returning a chained promise.
+Otherwise we invoke the `redix.processMessage` utility function to forward the message to the next processor in the `route,` returning a chained promise:

 ```javascript
 export default class Redix {